Dee Dee O'Connor

 Weed Out Poor Directors

 Talk to your directors openly and honestly about any serious issues.
 Offer assistance, if necessary.
 Be firm about the changes you expect.
 You might hurt some feelings but you just might save a director from being culled from your directing pool.

-Despite your best efforts you will probably be faced at one point or another with a director who lacks the skills to be effective, doesn’t work within your guidelines and policies, or refuses to correct the issues you have brought to their attention.
-This director will never, ever be an asset for your theatre and will take a toll on your theatre’s reputation both within the available theatrical talent pool and with your audiences.
+Despite your best efforts, you will probably be faced at one point or another with a director who lacks the skills to be effective doesn’t work within your guidelines and policies, or refuses to correct the issues you have brought to their attention.
+This director will never, ever be an asset to your theatre and will take a toll on your theatre’s reputation both within the available theatrical talent pool and with your audiences.